What is angler phishing?

 - Never log in to an account if the link is provided to you through email or social media.

 - If you are unsure about a link in a social media post, do NOT copy and paste the link into your web browser.
 You could still end up at the malicious site and potentially load malware on your computer or network.
 If you are unsure whether a link you received in a post is safe, it is not safe to copy and paste the link into the URL section of your web browser.

 - Access websites through your web browser.
 Typing the address of a website directly into your Web browser will ensure that you are going to the legitimate Web site and not a phishing site that was designed to mimic the look of the real thing.
 Unless the site was hijacked or your computer has a virus, typing the web address yourself is the best way to guarantee the authenticity of a website.

 - Technology-based security measures such as firewalls, encryption, anti-virus, spam filters, and strong authentication will NOT prevent social engineering fraud.
 No matter how much security technology you implement, you can never get rid of the weakest link - the human factor.
 A social engineer is someone who uses deception, persuasion, and influence to get information that would otherwise be unavailable.

 - Use caution when you click links that you receive in messages from your friends on your social website.
 Treat links in messages on these sites as you would links in email messages.

-- Don't trust the sender information in an e-mail message.
+- Don't trust the sender's information in an e-mail message.
 Even if the e-mail message appears to come from a sender that you know and trust, use the same precautions that you would use with any other e-mail message.
-Fraudsters can easily spoof the identity information in an e-mail message.
+Fraudsters can easily spoof identity information in an e-mail message.

 - Know the social media account handle for the company you are dealing with.
 Make sure you communicate only with the legitimate account.